A Eulogy for my Grandfather

 During the war, a country-wide blackout went into effect Sept 1, 1939.
 Lights could easily geolocate a spot for Germans to bomb, so at dusk there were no lights.
 The effect was immediate, and conditions like “blackout anemia” spread as city dwellers got used to a life without nighttime light.
 “For the first minute going out of doors one is completely bewildered, wrote Londoner Phylllis Warner, “then it is a matter of groping forward with nerves as well as hands outstretched.”
 Near the sea, it was especially important that the blackout was in full effect because U-boats were patrolling the waters.

 With darkness upon them, my grandparents split up to make their way back to their respective sleeping spots.
 In the inky blackness, my grandmother felt her way along the cliffs toward the hotel.
-En route, she tripped over a retaining wall and promptly collapsed a lung.
+En route, she tripped over a retaining wall, fell sharply, and collapsed a lung.
+What was she thinking, inching back to the hotel in the dark after accepting a stranger’s engagement, in pain and alone?
+Again, the questions I wish I’d asked, but never thought to do as a child.

 Today, treatment for a severe collapsed lung usually involves inserting a needle or chest tube between the ribs to remove the excess air.
 In 1945, however, it was simply bedrest for as long as it took to hopefully heal.
-So for several months, my grandfather made the trip from the coast to London and back again whenever he had a day of leave.
-As they couldn’t go anywhere, or do anything, they talked.
+For several months, then, my grandfather made the trip from the coast to London and back again whenever he had a day of leave.
+As they couldn’t go anywhere or do anything, they talked.
+And through her multi-month recovery, they got to know each other.

 They were married in 1945 in London, and honeymooned in Wales.